Champions! Tides take International League title

 The final out came after Nick Vespi struck out the Bulls’ Evan Edwards to end the game.

-The Tides will play the Oklahoma City Dodgers Saturday in Las Vegas for the Triple-A championship.
+The Tides will play the Oklahoma City Dodgers at 10 p.m.
+Saturday in Las Vegas for the Triple-A championship.
 The Dodgers clinched the Pacific Coast League championship after sweeping the Round Rock Express in two games.

+“It means the world,” said Tides owner Ken Young.
+“First of all, for the city — after 30 years of ownership, it’s just great.
+It’s a tremendous team this year, and we will see a lot of these guys in the major leagues too.

+“This is awesome,” said Tides infielder Connor Norby.
+“This is what we worked all year for.
+When we broke camp out of spring training, this was the goal, and it was to go to Vegas, and we’re doing it.
+We’ve been talking about it for a long time, and it’s nice to be going.”

 Coby Mayo powered the Tides in a 4-for-4 performance with four RBI, including a two-run homer.